 In June 2019 I held a public meeting for local passengers and stakeholders to find out more about the fund; I continue to make the point that decisions on how the fund is to be spent should be made at as local a level as possible.

 I have welcomed proposals to reduce rail fares with the new 16-17 Railcard guaranteeing 50 per cent off all rail travel expected to benefit up to 1.2 million young people, and I have written to Crawley schools and colleges to urge headteachers to encourage students to sign up.

 The Disabled Persons Railcard offers a third off fares.
 Everyone in Crawley should have the opportunity to travel by train.
 I was at Gatwick Airport recently to welcome proposals for the future of its railway station; of which improved accessibility and swifter journeys are at the heart of a £150 million upgrade plan.

 Regulated rail fares have been frozen in line with inflation, meaning annual season ticket holders will have approximately £425 more in their pockets in the five years to 2020.

 While some may seek vast restructuring of who runs our railways in pursuit of a political ideology, my priority is ensuring time and money are spent on practical improvements which will actually benefit local passengers.

-Earlier this year the Government confirmed £300 million of funding for engineering upgrades and fixes on Southern/Thameslink lines; Network Rail will target locations where the most significant delays have been shown to originate, causing recurring problems for the train operator and passengers.
+The Government have confirmed £300 million of funding for engineering upgrades and fixes on Southern/Thameslink lines; Network Rail will target locations where the most significant delays have been shown to originate, causing recurring problems for the train operator and passengers.

-Work will include: replacing tracks and signalling and renewing key junctions; improving security to help prevent trespass; improving drainage in Victorian era tunnels to prevent water damage to electrical equipment; and shoring up cuttings and embankments to reduce the risk of landslides.
+Work is to include: replacing tracks and signalling and renewing key junctions; improving security to help prevent trespass; improving drainage in Victorian era tunnels to prevent water damage to electrical equipment; and shoring up cuttings and embankments to reduce the risk of landslides.